csdev/ezghsa/README.md

 * List alerts for a user, organization, or specific set of repositories.
 * Display Github Security Advisory (GHSA) IDs.
-* Filter alerts by severity.
+* Filter alerts by ID, severity, and age.
-* Fail if alerts exceed the specified severity.
 * Check if alerts are enabled or disabled.
 * Run interactively or from CI/CD scripts.